 [Oh the tangled web of weeds]

 Once so vividly green, without any vital daily nourishment, both Short and Sprout’s colour began to fade; they took on an unhealthy pallid countenance as the days grew warmer.
-In the heat of the noonday sun they grew exceedingly parched and the once refreshingly cool soil beneath them became dry and cracked.
-The sweltering heat would not relent, wearing on the two young shoots who both began to wilt.
-Their youthful dreams began to grow dim.
+In the heat of the noonday sun they grew exceedingly parched, and the once refreshingly cool soil beneath them became dry and cracked.
+The sweltering heat would not relent.
+Both of these young shoots began to wilt, as their youthful dreams began to grow dim.

-Then one day the clouds rolled back and the sun shone more radiant then they’d ever seen the sun beam in all their days.
-Both Short and Sprout looked up through the weeds longingly—wistfully remembering how it once felt to sway in the gentle breeze.
+Then one day the clouds rolled back and the sun shone more radiant then they’d ever seen it beam in all their days.
+Both Short and Sprout looked up through the weeds longingly.
+Wistfully they remembered how it once felt to sway in the gentle breeze.
 The world around them had grown far too dark and uncertain—choking them and imprisoning them in defeat.

 Short’s fungal infection was beginning to itch something fierce now, and this wall of weeds that had grown increasingly thick, separated her completely from her very best friend.
 Sprout too continued to experience problems of his own; a morbidly obese slug was headed in his direction with a rather ravenous look in it’s eye!